U.S. Department of Justice Sues Georgia for Segregating Students with Disability

 The Justice Department has filed a lawsuit against the state of Georgia alleging that its treatment and segregation of students with disabilities in the Georgia Network for Educational and Therapeutic Support (GNETS) Program violates the Americans with Disabilities Act (ADA).

-The lawsuit further alleges that as a result of the state's unnecessary segregation, students in GNETS lack equal access to academic and extracurricular opportunities enjoyed by their peers outside the GNETS Program.
-Mental health and therapeutic educational services and supports are available in Georgia to a limited number of students with disabilities in integrated educational settings.
-The students who receive such services, many of whom have disabilities similar to GNETS students, are able to interact to the fullest extent possible with their non-disabled peers, participate in curriculum that corresponds to appropriate grade-level standards and partake in a wide range of extracurricular activities.
+The lawsuit further alleges that due to the state's unnecessary segregation, students in GNETS lack equal access to academic and extracurricular opportunities enjoyed by their peers outside the GNETS Program.
+Mental health and therapeutic, educational services and supports are available in Georgia to a limited number of students with disabilities in integrated educational settings.
+The students who receive such services, many of whom have disabilities similar to GNETS students, can interact to the fullest extent possible with their non-disabled peers, participate in a curriculum that corresponds to appropriate grade-level standards and partake in a wide range of extracurricular activities.

-The ADA prohibits discrimination on the basis of disability by public entities, including state and local governments.
+The ADA prohibits discrimination based on disability by public entities, including state and local governments.
 The ADA requires public entities to ensure that individuals with disabilities are provided services in the most integrated setting appropriate to their needs.
-The Justice Department's Civil Rights Division enforces the ADA, which authorizes the Attorney General to investigate allegations of discrimination based upon disability and to conduct compliance reviews regarding the programs and services offered by public entities.
-Visit www.ada.gov and www.justice.gov/crt to learn more about the ADA and other laws enforced by the Civil Rights Division.
+The Justice Department's Civil Rights Division enforces the ADA, which authorizes the Attorney General to investigate allegations of discrimination based on disability and to conduct compliance reviews regarding the programs and services offered by public entities.